British government shakes up pensions and savings

 Osborne also announced that Individual Savings Accounts (ISAs), which allow money to be put away tax-free, would be simplified into a single "New ISA" rather than separate cash and equity ISAs, with a new higher limit of 15,000 pounds a year, up from 11,520 pounds.

-Hargreaves Lansdown, which sells ISAs, was the biggest winner on the FTSE 100 in afternoon trade, with shares up over 14 percent.
+Hargreaves Lansdown, which sells ISAs, was the biggest winner on the FTSE 100 in afternoon trade, with shares up over 14 percent at 1619 GMT.

 "The budget contained a lot of good news for savers and investors," said Danny Cox, head of financial planning at Hargreaves Lansdown.
 "The simplification of ISAs and opportunity to invest more tax free is a great boost."